ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-06-21-the-power-of-patience-and-persistence-how-to-thrive-in-the-everevolving-tech-landscape.md

 - Master parallelism and concurrency
 - Master closures in Swift
 - Master View Code
-- Learn how to build the same things in SwiftUI that I know how to build with UIKit.
+- Learn how to build the same things in SwiftUI that I know how to build with UIKit

 #### 2. Where and how can I get this new knowledge?